 The geographer Strabo, who died 24 AD, described the tribes in the interior of Britain as taller than the Gaulish colonists on the coast and describes the men as warlike, passionate, disputatious, easily provoked, but generous and unsuspicious.

 The Roman historian Tacitus described the Britons as being descended from people who had arrived from the continent, comparing the Caledonians of Scotland to their Germanic neighbours; the Silures of Southern Wales to Iberian settlers, and the inhabitants of Southeast Britain to the Gauls.

-Diodorus recorded that:- 'Their aspect is terrifying...They are very tall in stature, with ripling muscles under clear white skin.
-Their hair is blond, but not naturally so: they bleach it, to this day, artificially, washing it in lime and combing it back from their foreheaads.
-They look like wood-demons, their hair thick and shaggy like a horse's mane.
-Some of them are clean shaven, but others - especially those of high rank, shave their cheeks but leave a moustache that covers the whole mouth and, when they eat and drink, acts like a sieve, trapping particles of food...'
+Diodorus recorded that:- 'Their aspect is terrifying...They are very tall in stature, with rippling muscles under clear white skin.
+Their hair is blond, but not naturally so: they bleach it, to this day, artificially, washing it in lime and combing it back from their foreheads.
+They look like wood demons, their hair thick and shaggy like a horse's mane.
+Some of them are clean-shaven, but others - especially those of high rank, shave their cheeks but leave a moustache that covers the whole mouth and, when they eat and drink, acts like a sieve, trapping particles of food...'

-The Celts were fond of ornaments, gold bracelets, rings, pins, and brooches, and of beads of amber, glass, and jet.
-Their shields were the same round target which were still used used by the Highland clans at the battle of Culloden.
-Their war-chariots, which held several people at a time, were made of wicker and drawn either by two or four horses.
-They wore bronze, sometimes horned helmets, only two of which have yet been found in Britain, the horned helmet from Waterloo Bridge and the helmet from the Meryrick Collection.
+The Celts were fond of ornaments, gold bracelets, rings, pins, and brooches, and beads of amber, glass, and jet.
+Their shields were the same round target that was still used by the Highland clans at the Battle of Culloden.
+Their war chariots, which held several people at a time, were made of wicker and drawn either by two or four horses.
+They wore bronze, sometimes horned helmets, only two of which have yet been found in Britain, the horned helmet from Waterloo Bridge and the helmet from the Merrick Collection